 Additional facility information is required in the Tier III application.
-Applicants should refer to the Tier III application to familiarize themselves with the questions and submissions required in Tier III.
+Applicants should familiarize themselves with the questions and submissions required in Tier III.

 Section 1.4: Updated Community Outreach and Engagement

 1.4.2 Community Outreach and Engagement Plan

 This section should further chronicle all community engagement and outreach efforts since your submission in Tier I. This is the place to further demonstrate authentic community engagement and organizing by executing on the proposed school's community engagement plan.